Trechona: Description

+Venom

+Studies show that the venom of T. venosa is more potent than that of the Brazilian yellow scorpion (Tityus serrulatus).
+There have been few recorded accidents, possibly caused by T. rufa.

 The venom of T. venosa has a lethal dose of 0.070 mg for 20 grams rat by subcutaneous injection, and 0.030 mg by intravenous injection, 2 mg by intramuscular injection results in muscle contractions, paralysis and death in rats, while 0.4 mg results in death by tetanism, for pigeons, the lethal dose ranges from 0.01-0.007 mg, by intravenous injection.
-The average yield is 1,00 mg, and the maximum is 1,70 mg.
+The average yield is 1.00 mg, and the maximum is 1.70 mg.